dwallach1/liquidity-predictor/readme.md

 Attr_10 | NumberOfDependents | Number of dependents in family excluding themselves (spouse, children etc.) | integer

 __Generating the Different Datasets__

 Most of the code we used to generate the different datasets is in data_parser.py.
 From the [original dataset](/data/cs-training.csv), we created subsets of data for two reasons.
-First, to handle missing attributes and second, to overcome the undersampled nature of the original dataset.
+First, to handle missing attributes and second, to overcome the imbalanced nature of the original dataset.

 _Handling Missing Attributes_

 Our original dataset came with missing attributes denoted as "NA".
-To account for this, we generated one dataset with all examples containing missing attributes dropped which we call [Dropped Dataset](/data/training_missing_dropped.csv) and another with missing data replaced by the attributes mean value which we call [Filled-In Dataset](/data/training_no_missing_attrs.csv).
+To account for this, we generated one dataset with all examples containing missing attributes dropped which we called [Dropped Dataset](/data/training_missing_dropped.csv) and another with missing data replaced by the attributes mean value which we called [Filled-In Dataset](/data/training_no_missing_attrs.csv).

 In [data_parser.py](/data_parser.py), we use the read_training_data function as our main parser to read and change datasets.
 The fname parameter indicates the file we want to read from, the col_start and